 Greenwood removed from FIFA 22 Ultimate Team packs by EA Sports amid allegations against Man Utd forward

-EA Sports have removed Mason Greenwood from their FIFA 22 Ultimate Team packs amid allegations against the Manchester United striker.
+EA Sports has removed Mason Greenwood from its FIFA 22 Ultimate Team packs amid allegations against the Manchester United striker.

 Greenwood has been suspended by United "until further notice" in light of the release of a series of images and voice recordings.